elugens/hello-javascript/docs/additional-questions/network-requests/websocket.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
+  <div><strong>Interview Response:</strong> In JavaScript, text data received from a WebSocket comes as a `string` type, and binary data is received as a `Blob` or `ArrayBuffer` type.
+    </div><br />
-  <div><strong>Interview Response:</strong> The text is always sent as a string when receiving data.
+  <div><strong>Technical Response:</strong> The text is always sent as a string when receiving data.
 We can use the Blob or ArrayBuffer formats for binary data, and the socket determines that.
 Because the binaryType attribute is set to "blob" by default, binary data represents as Blob objects.
 Blob is a high-level binary object that integrates seamlessly with &#8249;a&#8250;, &#8249;img&#8250;, and other tags; thus, it's a reasonable default.
 However, we may modify it to "arraybuffer" for binary processing to access individual data bytes.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />